abhii04/DataWizz/README.md

 ## Conclusion

 DataWizz is designed to bridge the gap between data visualization and interpretation, making it easier for users to gain actionable insights from their data.
-Whether you're a student looking to understand your dataset better or a data enthusiast wanting to experiment with visualizations and machine learning, DataViz Genie has you covered.
+Whether you're a student looking to understand your dataset better or a data enthusiast wanting to experiment with visualizations and machine learning, DataWizz has you covered.